opensearch-project/documentation-website/_dashboards/discover/visualizing-ad.md

 ---
 layout: default
-title: Monitoring data using data visualizations
+title: Creating and managing alerts and anomalies using data visualizations
 parent: Exploring data
 nav_order: 50
 ---

-# Monitoring data using data visualizations
+# Creating and managing alerts and anomalies using data visualizations
 Introduced 2.8
 {: .label .label-purple }